 A slow leak.

-The long term effects were unpleasant to deadly and the worst thing you could do was pluck the quills, breaking them off inside youāwhich they were meant to do.
+The long-term effects were unpleasant to deadly and the worst thing you could do was pluck the quills, breaking them off inside youāwhich they were designed to do.
 There would be fever, muscle stiffness, paralysis.
-If it stayed in you long enough, every movement over multiple days would break open more of the channels in the quill, redosing you with venom over and over again, and eventually distributing paralytic agent to your heart and lungs.
+If they stayed in long enough, every movement over multiple days would break open more of the channels in the quill, redosing you with venom over and over again, eventually distributing paralytic agent to your heart and lungs.

 Philip cut his trousers at both the thigh and ankle, carefully pulling back the cloth and inspecting the quills.

 There was no choice.
 He was going to have to cut the one out of his ankle whole and accept that the one in his thigh was going to remain there.
-It just meant he would have to ride gingerly for the next several days, possibly up to a week, leaking a little bit more venom with every movement, and being prepared for the sickness, until it became infected.
-Eventually, the venom would weaken, the quill would be surrounded by pus, and he would then be able to extract it like a large sliver and begin the healing process.
+It just meant he would have to ride gingerly for the next several days, possibly up to a week, leaking a little more venom with every movement, and being prepared for the sickness, until it became infected.
+Eventually, the venom would weaken, pus would surround the quill, and he could then extract it like a large sliver and begin the healing process.

 But that meant a very bad week coming up.